cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * Item V17 asks respondents when they received their most recent COVID-19 vaccination.
 * Item C17b asks respondents if they received a flu vaccination since July 2021.
-  This is an updated version of item C17a (wave 8-10) and C17 (wave 1-3 and 4-7).
+  This is an updated version of item C17a (waves 8-10) and C17 (waves 5-7), which descended from item C2 (waves 1-3).

+### Changed Items

+* Item D1 was changed in the Spanish translation to ask “¿Con qué género te identificas?” to keep consistency between survey instruments, and to match the Spanish (Latin America) translation.
+(The Spanish translation previously read “¿De qué sexo eres?”)

 ### Removed Items